dot-file/age-edit/README.md

 # age-edit

-age-edit is an editor wrapper for age-encrypted files.
+age-edit is an editor wrapper for files encrypted with [age](https://github.com/FiloSottile/age).
-It is made primarily for Linux because it uses `/dev/shm/`.
+It is made primarily for Linux and uses `/dev/shm/` by default.

 This is how age-edit works:

 1. It decrypts the contents of a file encrypted with age to a temporary file using private keys.
 2. It runs an editor on the temporary file.
-  (The editor is [`VISUAL` or `EDITOR`](https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference) by default, but it can be, e.g., LibreOffice.)
+  (The default editor is [`VISUAL` or `EDITOR`](https://unix.stackexchange.com/questions/4859/visual-vs-editor-what-s-the-difference) but it can be, e.g., LibreOffice.)
 3. It waits for the editor to exit.
 4. It encrypts the temporary file with public keys derived from the private keys.
-   The encrypted file is armored (ASCII in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format) by default.
+   The encrypted file is armored (stored in ASCII in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format) unless the user says it shouldn't be.
 5. Finally, age-edit deletes the temporary file.

 In other words, age-edit implements